PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 - Check if Caps Lock is on

 **Problem: Document won't upload**
-- Check file format (must be .docx, .xlsx, or .xliff)
+- Check file format (must be .docx, .xlsx, .xliff, or .xlf)
 - Ensure file isn't too large (check with administrator for size limits)
 - Check internet connection
 - Try a different browser
 - Make sure file isn't corrupted

+**Problem: Document segments appear in wrong order**
+- DOCX files now preserve paragraph and table order correctly
+- If you see order issues, try re-importing the document
+- Check that you're using the latest version of the application
+- For complex documents with mixed content, the system maintains the original structure

 **Problem: AI translation not working**
 - Check AI settings in project